AndyObtiva/glimmer/README.md

 end
 ```

-Example of observing indexed array changes (combined with a nested model attribute):
+Example of observing indexed array changes (specifying an array index) (combined with a nested model attribute):

 ```ruby
 ModelBinding.new(model, "employees[5].name").add_observer do |new_employee_6_name|